Pillar Wealth Management LLC logo

 Think about it:

-The conditions of your life in which that plan was created do not remain constant.
-Without the financial advisor services to help you keep your financial plan updated and accurate for your ever-changing life situation, its usefulness and effectiveness diminish over time, regardless of how much a financial advisor costs.
+The life situation in which that plan was created does not remain constant.
+Without a financial advisor to help you keep your financial plan updated and accurate, reflecting your ever-changing life situation, its usefulness and effectiveness diminish over time, regardless of how much a financial advisor costs.

 What about hourly fees?

-Hourly financial advisors operate more on a pay-as-you-go approach.
+Hourly fees reflect a pay-as-you-go approach.
 With this approach, how much a financial advisor costs increases with the complexity of your personal finances, so the hourly approach will cost you more.
+Pretty simple stuff.

 The percentage-fee advisor charges an ongoing fee, and this type of advisor works with your finances continuously.